swift-quic/swift-quic/README.md

 Swift implementation of the IETF [QUIC](https://quicwg.github.io/) protocol.

-### Welcome to the Developemnt Branch of Swift QUIC
+### Welcome to the Development Branch of Swift QUIC
 > ⚠️ As the name suggests, this branch is under heavy development and isn't guaranteed to build / run without errors.

 ### Current Progress